kyma-project/kyma/docs/security/03-06-oauth2-server.md

 For each client, you can provide client ID and secret.
 If you don't provide the credentials, Hydra generates a random client ID and secret pair.
 Client credentials are stored as Kubernetes Secret in the same Namespace as the CR instances of the corresponding clients.

->**NOTE:** By default, you can create clients only in the `kyma-system` and `default` Namespaces.
-Read [this](https://github.com/ory/k8s/blob/master/docs/helm/hydra-maester.md#configuration) document to learn how to enable creating clients in other Namespaces.

 ### Use your own credentials

 1. Create a Kubernetes Secret that contains the client ID and secret you want to use to create a client: